CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 /public directory will be deleted, clearing out any stale files that may have been deleted in the last build.

 Next, it is recommended to update `_data/client.json` with some new information about this project.
 Through the power of templating, the project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.
+Please ensure the correct file protocol (usually "https://") is used for the client's domain

 Finally, you can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
 Feel free to adjust these, or use our Content Flair micro-stitches, to update site-wide styles quickly.